ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: #resources-hosting-determine-api}
 {: api}

 Use the following command to review the value of the `host_flavor` attribute.
-This will be null if the database is on a deprecated hosting model (not Shared or Isolated Compute).
+This is null if the database is on a deprecated hosting model (not Shared or Isolated Compute).

 ```sh
 curl -X GET https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups